Learn the types of cover available and what's right for you

 - Machinery operators

-In the modern world, an increasing number of Australian workers are plying their trade as contractors.
+With the explosion of the gig economy, an increasing number of Australian workers are plying their trade as contractors.
 In order to do so, it's essential that you take out insurance coverage to give yourself the financial protection you need.
 Contractor insurance provides cover for claims made against you, even false ones, and the legal costs involved in fighting and/or settling such claims.

 A typical contractor insurance policy is actually designed to offer coverage for three main groups: the contractor themselves, the company or person you are contracted to, and members of the public who are affected by your contract work.
 A large portion of the cover provided by such an insurance policy is in the form of public and products liability and professional indemnity insurance.